 After that experience I asked her if we could just do a simple refresh for construction2style, being resilience2reform was our brand and I didn’t want that sister brand looking better than us and she delivered!

-But here’s the kicker… she gave me all these beautiful things and I had zero idea what to do with them… besides put it on a hat and on our website.
-I asked… can you do more with this for us, like as in make all of our graphics for everything.
+But here’s the kicker…she gave me all these beautiful things and I had zero ideas what to do with them…besides put it on a hat and on our website.
+I asked…can you do more with this for us, like as in make all of our graphics for everything.

 She said Hell to the YES – gave me her retainer packages (which as super affordable) and I jumped on board.
 And that’s where everything changed.